 If you’re greeted with a BLACK green when trying to stream some video on YouTube, don’t panic.
 Here’re 6 fixes that have helped other users resolve this problem.
 So read on and check them out…

-All the screenshots below are from Windows 10, but the fixes work in Windows 8 and 7 too.
+All the screenshots below are from Windows 10, but the fixes also work in Windows 8.1 and 7.

 - Check your network connection

 - Stream videos without signing in YouTube or try the incognito mode